cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
- - Try to Handle Uncaught exceptions when possible - how to notify?
  - Settings file switching
  - Sorting needs better visual indicators
  - Revisit og and dublin metadata - reference site not code and is it used correctly?
 Other tags that could be included?